 A fifth book The Oregon Coast Guide to the UNEXPECTED that which is odd, unusual or quirky!!! came out in December 2018 and within the first year sold 935 books.
 It became her bestseller for 2019.
 The public likes the odd, unusual, and quirky.
 During the author’s 21 years at Oregon Coast magazine, these were the places that had something so totally unexpected about them, she simply had to write about them.
 It took about a year and a half to research, write, and factcheck the 26 stories.
 Then it took another five months to take or acquire the 85 photos in the book.

 In 2011, Judy and children’s book author Connie Bradley co-founded the Florence Festival of Books held each year in late September.
 This event provides a venue for writers and publishers to get their books in front of the public.
 The last few years have had about 80 authors and 10 publishers participating in the book fair portion of the Festival on Saturday.
-Judy is still very much involved.
+The Festival was not able to take place in 2020, due to the pandemic, but it is scheduled for September 17-18 in 2021.
+Judy, as co-chair, is still very much involved.

-Judy has been a docent at the Siuslaw Pioneer Museum since 2002.
+Since 2002, Judy has been a docent at the Siuslaw Pioneer Museum.

-Judy started the blog in 2011 to help market Crossings when it first came out.
+She started the blog in 2011 to help market Crossings when it first came out.
 The first 152 posts chronicled her adventures with her books.
-In the fall and winter of 2014-15, Judy faced late-stage lymphoma, and her posts became adventures with her health.
+That all changed in the fall and winter of 2014-15, Judy faced late-stage lymphoma, and her posts became adventures with her health.
 Then in the spring of 2015, the Bridge Lady was back.

-Through her blog, Judy has chronicled the writing of each of her last three books.
+Through her blog, Judy has chronicled the writing of each of her last four books.
 And between book postings, she has included adventures with life in general.
 She became very busy writing and marketing her books throughout 2018 and 2019 as well as working as a co-op member owner at Backstreet Gallery, and volunteering at the Museum and posted in her blog much less.
 In the spring of 2020, with the down time caused by the Coronavirus pandemic, she has returned to posting every Friday.
+Her blog posts have evolved in lockstep with her life.

-This Florence-based author has lived in Florence since 1985 and wouldn’t dream of living anywhere else.
+This Florence-based author has lived in the Florence area since 1985 and wouldn’t dream of living anywhere else.